What is the longest day of the year?

 Most people think of June 21st as the longest day of the year.
 If you define a "day" to be the period of daylight during a 24-hour period, then they would be right.
 However, if we measure a day from noon to noon, the longest "solar" day of the year falls on December 22nd or 23rd.

 Recall, that the earth revolves around the sun 360 degrees every 365 days.
-That's just over one degree per day.
+That's just under one degree per day.
 In addition, the earth rotates on its axis 360 degrees each 24-hour day.
-Therefore, from high noon on one day to high noon on the next, the earth must rotate almost 361 degrees to account for the earths rotation around the sun.
+Therefore, from high noon on one day to high noon on the next, the earth must rotate almost 361 degrees to account for the earths revolution around the sun.
 And that is what the earth does, and that is how we define a 24-hour period.

-However, the earth does not rotate around the sun in a perfect circle.
+However, the earth does not revolve around the sun in a perfect circle.
 Rather, it is an ellipse, and the sun is not at the center of the ellipse.
 Therefore, when the earth is closest to the sun (the perihelion of the ellipse), it moves faster around the sun than at any other time.
 And this means that the earth must spin further on its axis from high noon of one day to high noon of the next - more rotation takes more time.
 Therefore, the solar day is longer when the earth is closer to the sun - up to 8 seconds longer than the average day.
 Conversely, when the sun is the at the opposite end of the ellipse (the aphelion of the ellipse) the earth is moving its slowest and the solar days are shorter.

 It turns out that the earth is closest to the sun on January 4 of each year.
 And we all know that the winter solstice is sometime between December 20th and 23rd.
 These two factors work together to make December 22 or 23 the longest day of the year at 24 hours and 30 seconds.